-6. Pull the tab on the top of the computer bezel to lift the midplane assembly slightly.
-Grab the midplane by the sides and lift it out of the display/bezel.
-Pull the inverter cable down through the opening in the midplane chassis.
-Set the midplane aside.
+1. As you lift the midplane out of the display/bezel, push the inverter cables down through the opening in the chassis.

-7. After removing the midplane you are left with the display bezel service part shown below.
+2. With the midplane removed, you are left with the display/bezel service part.
 Important: Return this display/bezel to Apple in the packaging provided.

-Replacing the Display Bezel Assembly
+Replacing the Display/Bezel

-1. Position the display bezel assembly with the display face down on a clean soft cloth.

-2. Make sure that the video cable is tucked into the groove on the bezel as shown.
-A cutout on the midplane chassis lines up with the groove on the display/bezel assembly housing
+- 1. Remove the replacement display/bezel assembly from its packaging. - 2.
+Position the assembly with the display face down on a clean soft cloth. - 3.
+Make sure that the black video cable is tucked into the groove on the bezel as shown.
+Use the screw hole (smaller circle) as a guide for the cable placement.

-100 - iMac G5, 17-inch, Ambient Light Sensor Take

-3. Lower the midplane into the display/bezel assembly housing.
-Pull the inverter cable through the opening in the chassis.
+- 4. Position the midplane over the replacement display/bezel assembly housing. - 5.
+Lower the midplane into the display/bezel assembly housing.
+Pull the inverter cables through the opening in the chassis.